 One confusing aspect of 7th chords is how they are written.
 While note letter names without a suffix are regarded as Major, unless otherwise indicated, the opposite is true for the 7th interval.

 For example, an Amaj7 chord should be read as an A + major 7 interval, not an A major chord with a 7th.
 The ‘A’ doesn’t require ‘maj’ to be written, it is implied as it is not indicated as minor (min), augmented (aug), or diminished (dim).

 On the other hand, if there is no prefix in front of the 7 as is the case most of the time with a dominant 7th, usually written as C7 you can assume the 7th is a minor 7th interval (spanning 10 semitones from the root).

 So, in the case of C7, we know the C is major with a minor 7th interval added, making C7 a dominant 7th aka a major-minor 7th.

 Another example of this is the minor 7th, usually written Cmin7.
 In this case, the chord is a C minor triad with a minor 7 interval.
 If minor was not written it would be implied that the note letter name is major, and as we now know the 7 is considered minor unless indicated otherwise.

 So, keep in mind if you see major written after the note letter this will always refer to the 7th interval.
 If you see minor, diminished, or augmented it will apply to the note letter name.

 What do 7th chords sound like?

 While triads sound consonant (in agreement harmonically) the additional pitch added to form a 7th, makes the chord richer harmonically but also less in harmonic agreement.

-The blend of major and minor, and the tritone (3 whole steps) between the 3rd and 7th creates dissonance and is responsible for the signature bluesy sound.
+For example, a dominant 7th chord consists of a blend of major and minor intervals along with a tritone (3 whole steps) between the 3rd and 7th.
+This creates dissonance and is responsible for the signature bluesy sound.

 C7b5 (C half-diminished)